AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 ### Force push notifications

-Once you force a push notification to a user, the user receives the message regardless of the do-not-disturb settings.
+Once you force a push notification to a user, the user receives the message regardless of their do-not-disturb settings.

 The following sample code forces a push notification: